kadaster-labs/sensrnet-central-viewer/README.md

 The VS Code editor with ESLint plugin is recommended, but not required.

-## Project structure
-The project is roughly structured as follows: it contains 3 pages.
-The two secondary ones are the user login and register pages.
-The main one is the viewer, which contains a map displaying all registered sensors.
-Additionally, the viewer is used to update owner information, and register and update sensors.

-Information management is mostly done by filling in forms, for which we use Angular Reactive Forms.
-Some of the input fields have been isolated into component for easier testing and code reuse.
-The main forms are `sensor-register`, `sensor-update` and `owner-update`, with smaller components being defined in `src/app/form-controls/`.

 ## Local development
 Running `npm run start` starts an Angular development server.
 Navigate to http://localhost:4200/ to view the site.
 The app will automatically reload if you change any of the source files.